CPNV-ES/Exercise-Looper-by-Andre-Ricardo-Joshua/README.md

 ## Description

-This website is designed to create and manage exercices form.
+This website is designed to create and manage exercises form.
 The main features are :
-- Create an exercice form
+- Create an exercise form
-- Manage an existing exercice form
+- Manage an existing exercise form
-- Take an existing exercice
+- Take an existing exercise

 ## Getting Started